 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Any student pursuing a degree in Landscape Architecture has to check out University of Massachusetts Amherst.
-Landscape majors from University of Massachusetts Amherst receive an earnings boost of about 13.1% above the typical income of landscape architecture graduates.
+Students who graduate from the Landscape program make about $47,159 in their early career salary and $74,122 in their mid-career salary.
 This school is among the largest schools in Massachusetts.

 University of Rhode Island is a good decision for students pursuing a Landscape Architecture degree.
-University of Rhode Island landscape architecture graduates make 1.3% more than the average landscape graduate.
+Students who graduate from this program report average early career earnings of landscape and mid-career earnings of $66,086.
 This school is located in the suburban area of Kingston, Rhode Island, close to shops and other entertainment.

 University of Connecticut is one of the best schools in the U.S. for Landscape Architecture.
-After graduating, Landscape students typically make an average of $39,842 at the beginning of their careers.
+Graduates from the Landscape Architecture major at University of Connecticut get 0.9% above the average college grad in this field.
 The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.